At a Glance

 Some tips for your application 🫡

 Understand the Role: Familiarise yourself with the specific responsibilities of a Housing Locum.
-Highlight your experience in civil litigation, particularly in housing disrepair, anti-social behaviour, and homelessness, as these are key areas for this position.
+Highlight your experience in civil litigation, particularly in housing disrepair, anti-social behaviour, and homelessness in your application.

 Tailor Your CV: Make sure your CV reflects relevant experience and skills that align with the job description.
-Emphasise any previous roles that involved court attendance or working with local authorities, as well as your ability to handle judicial reviews.
+Emphasise any previous roles that involved court attendance or working with local authorities.

-Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also demonstrates your passion for housing law and your understanding of the challenges faced by local authorities.
-Mention your adaptability to hybrid working and part-time hours.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for housing law and your understanding of the challenges faced by local authorities.
+Mention your ability to work in a hybrid environment and your flexibility regarding part-time hours.

-Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any errors or typos.
-A polished application reflects your attention to detail and professionalism, which are crucial in the legal field.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
+A polished application demonstrates professionalism and attention to detail, which is crucial in legal roles.

 How to prepare for a job interview at Sellick Partnership Limited - Public Sector